electronicdreamplant/electronicdreamplant.github.io/france-timeline.md

 * Get French phone numbers
 * Lawrence finishes work
 * Apply for visas and interview appointments
+* Get rabies shot for the cat

 ### June
+* Get (more) financial advice
 * Lawrence starts Dorset pension
 * Rachel starts Oxfordshire pension
 * French holiday to see the new property
 * Attend visa interviews in London
-* Change wills for French Law
+* Change our wills to deal with French Law
 * Get Apostille stamps for birth/marriage certificates
+* Get French licence plate for the car
 * Get packing!

 ### July